ans-group/docs.ukfast.co.uk/source/cloud/flex/ipv6.md

     ![subnet](files/subnet.PNG)

-6. On the next tab you customise any settings (such as using SLAAC which is available in the IPv6 Address Configuration Mode drop-down menu), but by default you'll be given DHCPv6.
+6. On the next tab you customise any settings.
+You must select an option in the IPv6 Address Configuration Mode drop-down menu (such as SLAAC or DHCPv6).
 Click `Create`

 7. Once created, you will be given a public IPv6 /64 prefix, which will appear in your Networks list, as shown below.